Crunch-io/webdocs/crunch/crunch_multitables.md

 You may wish to hide some columns of a multitable (for example 'decline to state' or 'not asked').
 You can hide a multitable column while in the multitable builder by clicking on the column title – it will turn gray.
 Click the column title again to unhide it.
 When the multitable definition is used, this column will not be displayed.
 At this time, when exporting to a tab book (see above), all columns will be exported, whether hidden or not – we will be improving this in a future release.

-#### Sharing Multitable Definitions
+#### Sharing a Multitable

-If you are a dataset editor, you will see a **Personal/Shared** toggle in the upper-right corner.
+If you are a dataset editor or if you are a member of a team that has access to this dataset, you will see  the **Shared with** toggle in the upper-right corner.

 ![](images/PersonalSharedToggle.png)

-Set it to **Shared** to allow all users on the dataset to see and use this set of variables as column headers.
-Set to **Personal** to only make it available to yourself.
+Only dataset editors will see the **All dataset viewers** option.
+If you are a member of any teams that can access this dataset, they will appear in this list (e.g. *Design Team* in the example above).

-#### Deleting a Multitable Definition
+#### Deleting a Multitable

 To delete a multitable definition, edit it, click **Delete** in the lower-right corner, and confirm that you'd like to delete it.